 A person bending over and pushing dirt onto the base of a freshly planted tree.

 Not sure you need 10 trees?
 Consider going in with a few friends.
-You’ll each pay just a couple of bucks for two or three beautiful new trees to plant in your yard.
+If you donate $10 you’ll get 10 beautiful new trees to plant in your yard, plus two flowering bushes to split.
 Not to mention you’re helping the Arbor Day Foundation on their mission to plant, nurture, and celebrate trees around the globe.
 Now that’s what we call money well spent!

 Now that you’ve identified your free seed sources, here’s everything you need to know about seeds and planting: